Sharing rented accommodation

 If you're leaving home for the first time, choosing who to live with can be as important as choosing where to live.
 Check out your options and what each one means before you decide.

-You need to decide if you will have joint or separate tenancies - this will have a big impact on your rights.
-It also helps if everyone agrees on some basic ground rules before you move in together.
+If you will have joint or separate tenancies will have a big impact on your rights.
+It also helps if everyone agrees on some ground rules before you move in.

 If you're moving into shared rented accommodation, your rights depend on who you live with and if you have a joint or separate tenancy.
 This page looks at your rights.